openfaas/openfaas-cloud/README.md

 * Function: garbage-collect

 Removes functions which were removed or renamed within the repo for the given user.
-Also responsible for handling requests to uninstall GitHub app from a repo or account.
+Also responsible for handling requests to uninstall GitHub/GitLab app from a repo or account.

 * Function: audit-event